 Environmental and Renewable Resource Economics

-An introduction to how fundamental economic principles can be used to explain and solve problems related to the degradation of the environment and unsustainable use of natural resources.
+An introduction to how fundamental economic principles can be applied to explain and address environmental degradation and the unsustainable use of natural resources.

 Environmental Studies